ar2849/Metis-Project-3/.ipynb_checkpoints/README-checkpoint.md

 ### Files

 - Database-Build
     - Python Notebook: Walk through of the files uploaded from Citibike's database that were uploaded to a local SQL database.
-Used SQL to filter data into one dataset for cleaning and preprocessing.
+Use SQL to filter data into one dataset for cleaning and preprocessing.

 - Logistic Regression
     - Python Notebook: Logistic Regression scores